neuronsimulator/nrn/docs/python/programming/neuron_classes.rst

 NEURON Python Classes and Objects
 =================================

-Neuron exposes its internal objects and hoc templates as Python objects via an automatic conversion layer, effectively making all entities from the HOC stack available to a Python program.
+NEURON exposes its internal objects and hoc templates as Python objects via an automatic conversion layer, effectively making all entities from the HOC stack available to a Python program.

 There are basically two main objects which expose most Neuron entities.
 The first is `hoc` which